 This is my Actions panel in Button Mode and normal mode.
 Access Button Mode from the panel’s menu once you’re done recording all the actions.

 Drawing an isometric cube fits right into the grid.
 A cube is a natural.
 But what about a cylinder?
 We’ll explore how to draw cylindrical shapes in an isometric view.

 Drawing Isometric Cylinders

 There are quite a few steps to draw a cylinder.
 It’ll be best if you repeat them often…

 There are more shapes than simple cubes.
 We’ll elaborate various different geometric shapes in isometric projection.

 We’ll create other geographic shapes with an isometric projection.
 We’ll create a pyramid, a cylinder, a cone, a pyramid and a hexagon and sphere.
 Child’s play.

-Once we’ve completed the task on each layer of the provided Illustrator document, you’ll save it to submit on Canvas.
+Once we’ve completed the task on each layer of the provided Illustrator document, you’ll save it to submit on Brightspace.